The History of Sacred Heart Parish

 To accommodate this segment of the Sacred Heart parishioners, a new church was established in 1946 by the Josephite Superior, Father Edward Casserly.
 Through the intercession of Father Gilbert Bemers, pastor of St. Mathilda Church in Eunice, five acres of land were purchased in what was called “The Woods” in Ville Platte.
 He had an Army chapel from Fort Polk moved to the site and Father Auclair became the first pastor of the new St. Joseph Catholic Church.
 On September 1, 1978, to alleviate the lack of priests in the diocese, the Reverend Mr. Jonas Mason (Deacon) was named administrator of St. Joseph Catholic Church by Bishop Frey, to serve the 132 families in the parish.
 In 1996, Rev. Mr. Roderick Perron (Deacon) was Parish Life Coordinator and upon his resignation, Father Robert Romero, Pastor of Sacred Heart Church, assumed the duties as Canonical Pastor of St. Joseph Church.
 Since this time St. Joseph Church has been served by Sacred Heart priests.
 Sister Christina Marie Griggs, O. Carm., Pastoral Associate at Sacred Heart, served at St. Joseph Catholic Church also.
 St. Joseph Church is currently being served by the Sisters of the Holy Family, founded in New Orleans by Servant of God Henriette Delille.
 Among these dedicated women are Sister Clara Jackson and most recently Sister Rita Darensbourg.

-During the next decade, Father Ernest Forge (1868-1873) and Father Eugene Fraering (1873-1878) served in Ville Platte.
+During the next decade, Father Ernest Forge (1868-1873), native of France, and Father Eugene Fraering (1873-1878), native of Prussia, served in Ville Platte.
 On October 17, 1874, a land grant was donated by Joseph Landreneau, Sr. to Archbishop Napoleon Perche of New Orleans, and it was given to the presbyters of Ville Platte.
 This parcel of land, located near Ville Platte, forms a triangle, having to the north the public road going to Opelousas, and to the west, land belonging to the donor.
 This land measured 150 feet on the public road and 165 feet on the west.

 In 1930, at age 31, Father J. Maurice Bourgeois, after serving in Abbeville and Oberlin, was sent to Ville Platte to replace Father Savy.
 Upon his arrival on September 11, 1930, he found buildings in much need of repair, a cemetery neglected and overgrown with weeds, and a rectory bare of all furnishings.
 Despite this dilemma, his administrative ability was equal to the task as he forged ahead and challenged all obstacles as they came up.
 Two days after his arrival, he baptized two new parishioners, Joseph Willis Smith, son of Adam Smith and Evelyn Soileau, and Alice Lou Bertrand, daughter of Magnus Bertrand and Lena Vidrine.
 All spiritual life in the parish was being taken care of, so he then focused on administrative duties and organized a church fair which netted $895.15, the beginning of good things to come for the parish.